Orange066/EndmemberNet/README.md

 ### 1. Prepare the datasets

-You can download our preprocessed data from [the Zenodo repository](https://doi.org/10.5281/zenodo.8401470) and extract it into the `detection/` folder.
+You can download our preprocessed  training, validation, testing datas from [the Zenodo repository](https://doi.org/10.5281/zenodo.13622692) and extract it into the `detection/` folder.
 The data path should be structured as follows:

 ```
 detection/